Skip to main content

 Main Benefits of Plea Bargains

 From the defense standpoint, the benefits of plea bargaining are numerous.
-Here are some of the most commonly cited justifications for agreeing to a plea bargain.
+Here are some commonly cited justifications for agreeing to a plea bargain.

 Avoiding Jail Time

-The major reason for agreeing to a plea bargain is to avoid jail time.
-There are major incentives to sign a plea bargain agreement.
-Examples of these incentives include not having to go to jail, living with the stigma associated with doing jail time, and not being separated from family and friends.
+The primary reason for agreeing to a plea bargain is to avoid lengthy prison time.
+There are significant incentives to sign a plea bargain agreement.
+Examples include:

 Trading Risk for Certainty

 Another primary reason that defendants agree to plea bargains is simple anxiety.
-If a case goes to a jury trial they might get off, but they also might get the maximum sentence.
-Most people can't stand living in a state of constant anxiety and prefer certainty, so they sign plea agreements.
+If a case goes to a jury trial, they might get off or get the maximum sentence.
+Most people can't stand living in constant anxiety and prefer certainty, so they sign plea agreements.

 Reduction in Charges